 JA, it’s okay to play tourist once in awhile.
 In Gamla Stan, that means trying some GAME.
-I am GAME for GAME.
+I guess I’m sorta GAME for GAME.
 As a carnivore with natural wolf instincts, I can devour a myriad of “Swedish” meatballs made from meat that I will probably never taste again in my life (but WOOOF, when in Rome…).
 CC offers traditional home-cooked food with more than a touch of authenticity, even for being located in a highly-trafficked tourist neighborhood.

 Eat LOTS and walk LOTS.
 Enjoy one of the world’s greatest cities!
 Need tips on how to stay healthy on your trip to Stockholm?
 Get your paws over to my Healthy Travel Tips section!